litecart/litecart/STANDARD.md

 ## Line Breaks in Code

-  We use Linux line feed (LF) \n for new lines in the source code.
-  Do not use more than one empty line for separating logic.
+  Use no more than one empty line when line separating logic.

-  Incorrect:

-    \r\n
-    \r

-  Correct:

-    \n

 ## Outputting Line Breaks